Promoting Your Church Website

 Notice boards, bill boards, banners and roundabouts

-If you have a church building then you have the opportunity to advertise your website on that – make a sign and put it up.
-One church we know is paying for the flowers on a public roundabout, what a great place to have a church website address!
+If you have a church building then you have the opportunity to advertise your website address on that.
+Make a large sign that is clearly visible.
+One church we know sponsored the flowers on a public roundabout, what a great place to have a church website address!